Fully Bayesian Penalized Regression with a Generalized Bridge Prior: Introduction

+While it has become routine to choose $\lambda$ using cross validation on a grid of possible values, the choice of $\alpha$ is complicated by the fact that each method performs best in different regimes defined by the nature of the unknown true parameter $\beta^0$ and whether the goal is variable selection, estimation, or prediction \citep{fu:1998, hastie:etal:ESL:2009, hastie:etal:SLS:2015, tibs:1996, wang:etal:2019, zou:hast:2005}.
+Moreover, the dominant view of estimating $\alpha$ is apparently that ``...it is not worth the effort...'' \citep[][p.
+72]{hastie:etal:ESL:2009}.
+Thus the default approach in applications has been to preselect $\alpha=1$ or $\alpha=2$ or perhaps choose between them using cross validation.

-We consider Bayesian approaches to penalized regression methods, which have received much recent attention. \cite{tibs:1996} characterized the lasso estimates as a posterior quantity, however, the first explicit Bayesian approach to lasso regression is introduced by \cite{park:case:2008} followed by \cite{hans:2009} and \cite{kyun:etal:2010}. \cite{fu:1998} and \cite{pols:etal:2014} studied Bayesian bridge regression while \cite{case:1980}, \cite{fran:frie:1993}, and \cite{grif:brow:2013} considered Bayesian ridge regression.
-There have been a number of other Bayesian approaches to linear regression for sparse signal detection.
-These have typically centered around spike-and-slab priors \citep{geor:mccu:1993, mitc:beau:1989, nari:he:2014, rock:george:2016} and continuous shrinkage priors \citep{carv:etal:2010, grif:brow:2017, pols:etal:2010, fabr:etal:2010, sala:etal:2012, grif:hoff:2017}.
+Bayesian approaches to penalized regression methods also have received much recent attention. \cite{tibs:1996} characterized the lasso estimates as a posterior quantity, however, the first explicit Bayesian approach to lasso regression is introduced by \cite{park:case:2008} followed by \cite{hans:2009} and \cite{kyun:etal:2010}. \cite{fu:1998} and \cite{pols:etal:2014} studied Bayesian bridge regression while \cite{case:1980}, \cite{fran:frie:1993}, and \cite{grif:brow:2013} considered Bayesian ridge regression.
+Of course, Bayesian approaches also require a choice of $\lambda$ and $\alpha$.
+Some Bayesian approaches have incorporated a prior for $\lambda$, some have used empirical Bayes approaches to estimate it, and some have conditioned on it \citep{case:1980, hans:2009, khar:hobe:2013, kyun:etal:2010, park:case:2008, roy:chak:2017}.
+On the other hand, there has been little investigation of how to deal with $\alpha$. \citet{pols:etal:2014} considered priors for $\alpha \in (0,1)$, but other Bayesian methods condition on the choice of $\alpha$ through preselection.